grqphical/RoSharp/README.md

 # RoSharp
 An asynchronous API wrapper for the Roblox API written for .NET 6

+**NOTE: RoSharp is in active development and may not be stable/complete.
+I take no responsibility for any harm done with RoSharp**

 ## Features
 - Fully Asynchronous
 - Returns results of API calls as custom C# classes